-The Transportation Division consists of 224 Coach Operators supported by 1 Fixed Route Manager ,18 Operations Supervisors, 3 scheduling coordinators, and 3 trainers.
-The primary function of the Division is to effectively meet 100% of Intercity Transit service commitments 365 days a year.
-Services provided by the Division include the operation of all Coach Fixed Route services and special event services.
+The Transportation Division is supported by 1 Fixed Route manager ,18 Operations supervisors, 3 Operations scheduling coordinators, and 4 Operations trainers.
+The primary function of the Division is to effectively meet 100% of Intercity Transit service commitments 362 days a year.
+Services provided by the Division include the operation of all Fixed Route services and special event services.
 Transportation also provides support services to other Departments within the Agency in the form of staff training, staff assistance, and assistance with special projects.